mrkhntr/C2MIPsASM/README.md

 condition: blt $s0, 10, do_loop #if $s0 <i> < 10  then jump to do_loop label
 endloop:
 ```
->**Note:** Even though the *endloop*  and *init* labels are not used it is best to keep it as it is a reference to the end of the loop and it makes it easier to read by a human.
+>**Note:** Even though the *endloop*  and *init* labels are not used it is best to keep it as it is a reference to the end of the loop and initialization of data.
+This is useful for a human reading your code.

 ### `while`
 While loops are a bit tricky as they require inverse logic (see conditionals section for inverse logic).
 While loop are like `do while` except they *first evaluate the condition*.